andreyvolokitin/parcel-plugin-handlebars/README.md

 ### Custom Configuration

-If you would like to enforce your own folder structure simply create `handlebars.config.js` or `hbs.config.js` in your project root.
+If you would like to enforce your own folder structure simply create `handlebars.config.js` in your project root.

 ```js
 module.exports = {